World Hockey Association: Legacy of the WHA

+Marc Tardif left the Montreal Canadiens in 1973 in order to sign with the Los Angeles Sharks for what he desired most: a long-term, no-trade, no-cut contract.
+In his WHA career, mostly spent with the Quebec Nordiques, he scored 316 goals, the most in league history and won the Gordie Howe Trophy twice for most valuable play.

+Robbie Ftorek won the Gordie Howe Trophy in the 1976-77 season to become the first American player to win the most valuable player award in pro hockey and the only one until 2016.

 On the ice, the WHA teams had proven themselves to be the NHL's competitive equals, winning more games than they lost in interleague exhibition games.

 The WHA had many lasting effects on NHL hockey.
 The NHL used to recruit virtually all its players from Canada, but following the success of the Jets' Hedberg and Nilsson, scouts began looking overseas for the best players that Europe could offer.
 Teams such as the Whalers and Fighting Saints offered excellent opportunities for young American players, and several U.S.-born or -raised NHL stars of the early 1980s (such as Mark Howe, Rod Langway, Dave Langevin, Robbie Ftorek, and Paul Holmgren) had begun their pro careers in the WHA.
 As a result, the NHL evolved into a truly cosmopolitan league during the 1980s.
 Looking back on the league a decades later, Howard Baldwin called the WHA "a successful failure."